PiyushRaj282/Data_science_ML_project/README.md

 * `Online_advertising_performance.ipynb` – Main notebook with data analysis and model
 * `requirements.txt` – List of required Python packages
 * `data/` – Folder to store datasets
-* `outputs/` – Folder for graphs and model results

 ---